Davy Arnaud

 Davy Arnaud (/ˈɑrnoʊ/; born June 22, 1980) is an American soccer coach and former player.
 During his professional career, he played for Sporting Kansas City, Montreal Impact, and D.C.
 United, and served on the coaching staff of D.C.
 United and Houston Dynamo.
 Arnaud also made seven appearances for the United States national team, scoring one goal.
-He is currently an assistant coach at Austin FC.
+He is currently the interim head coach at Austin FC.

 Career

 College

 Arnaud played college soccer at West Texas A&M University from 1999 to 2001, finishing his career with 31 goals and 11 assists.
 In his junior year he scored 13 goals and 3 assists, becoming a Division II NCAA All-American, the first from his school.

 Professional

 After his junior year, Arnaud turned professional, and was drafted 50th overall in the 2002 MLS SuperDraft by the Kansas City Wizards.
 He hardly played at all his first year, registering only 43 minutes in three games.
 Although his second year began much the same, Arnaud began to get significant time as the year progressed, and finished the year having played in 18 games, and scored three goals.
 Although his performance in 2003 boded well for his 2004 season, Arnaud exceeded everybody's expectations.
 After Preki and Igor Simutenkov went down with long-term injuries before the beginning of the season, Arnaud was given a starting role in the Wizards' offense next to Josh Wolff.
 Arnaud proved he deserved the opportunity from the outset, and went on to start all 30 of Kansas City's games, scoring nine goals and eight assists while leading the club to first place in the Western Conference.

 Arnaud remained a starter for the club for the next several years.
 Before the 2010 season, Arnaud was named the team's new captain by coach Peter Vermes.
 During the 2011 season injuries limited his play but he still remained a key player for the club helping Sporting to a first place Eastern Conference finish during the regular season.

 On November 28, 2011, Arnaud was traded to new expansion team Montreal Impact for defender Seth Sinovic and allocation money.
 He was named captain of the Montreal Impact for the team's first season in Major League Soccer.
 On March 17, 2012, before a crowd of 58,912 at Olympic Stadium in Montreal, Arnaud scored the first ever goal for the Montreal Impact in MLS in the 56th minute by heading a cross from Sanna Nyassi into the top right corner against Chicago Fire keeper Paolo Tornaghi.

 On December 10, 2013, Arnaud was traded to D.C.
 United in exchange for an international roster slot.

 On March 3, 2016, Arnaud officially announced his retirement.
 In his professional career he played 351 games, scored 50 goals, and recorded 46 assists.